 You can find the timetable on Datanose.

-Registration is open to second-year or third-year Bachelor's students participating in an Honours programme.
+Registration is possible for 2nd year (or higher) students participating in an Honours programme.
 The registration for the Honours courses will start on November 29, 10 am - December 6, 11 pm, You can register through the online registration form that will appear on Honoursmodules IIS. (registration is NOT through SIS or GLASS).

 Please note: There is no guarantee for placement if you register after 6 December, so make sure you register on time.
 You will hear which course(s) you are registered for before 20 december.
 For questions about registration, please contact us at Honoursfirstname.lastname@example.org.